TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 * All of the development that you'll do related to TOP will be done in the VM.

 * We recommend going full screen (Edit > Full-screen Mode) and forgetting about your host OS (Windows).
 For best performance, close all programs inside of your host OS when running your VM.

+* If you added additional monitors in the "Display" tab of your VM settings, with the VM running, clicking "View" -> "Virtual Screen 2" -> "Enable".
+You can run fullscreen with multiple monitors, but it may ask for more "Video Memory", which you should have increased when adding more monitors.
+Upon exiting fullscreen, your secondary display may close.
+You can reopen it with these instructions.

 </details>